Jeremiah Reeves: Appeals

 "The first time, the Court reversed the decision and turned it back to the state supreme court for rehearing.
-The second time, the United States Supreme Court agreed to hear the case but later dismissed it, thus leaving the Alabama court free to electrocute."
-The governor failed to commute his sentence.
+The second time, the United States Supreme Court agreed to hear the case but later dismissed it, thus leaving the Alabama court free to electrocute.
+After the failure of a final appeal to the governor to commute the sentence, the police officials kept their promise."

 Claudette Colvin was a younger classmate of Reeves and among those very upset about his case during the years that appeals were underway.
 On March 2, 1955, she defied Montgomery's bus segregation rules, which required blacks to give up seats to whites in the middle of the bus once the first rows were filled.
 Her action took place 9 months before Rosa Parks exercised her right of refusal and became the point person on a civil rights challenge case in which blacks conducted the more than yearlong Montgomery bus boycott to protest the segregated system.
 Colvin was one of four women named in the case ultimately taken to the courts, which achieved the end of bus segregation on city buses.

-Reeves had claimed during his trial and appeals that he was forced to sit in the Alabama electric chair, known as Yellow Mama, for a night until he confessed to the crime.
-The State held Reeves on death row after his conviction until after he reached the age of 21, considered the minimum age for execution.
-He was put to death on March 28, 1958, in the same chair used to extract his confession years before.
-Considered a victim of racism and injustice, Reeves attracted sympathy from his arrest.
+Execution and aftermath

-The National Association for the Advancement of Colored People (NAACP) provided funds to pay for his defense in an effort to protect the youth.
-Protests had arisen about his sentence, and followed his execution.
+Reeves was an adult by the time his sentence was carried out.
+He was executed on March 28, 1958, at the age of 22.
+He made a final statement to his pastor."Tell my mother when I left this world I was clinging to the nail-scarred hand that was nailed to the Cross for me.
+I'm ready."Protests had arisen about his sentence, and followed his execution.
 Days after his execution, on Easter morning leaders of the national protest, including Rev. Martin Luther King Jr., led a prayer pilgrimage to the grounds of the Alabama state capitol in Montgomery.
+King himself had said he was not sure whether Reeves was innocent, but that his sentence was too harsh regardless.
+He saw it as a great injustice for a young black man to be put to death for a rape he committed when he was just 16, whereas when white men were accused of rape by black women and girls, they were rarely prosecuted, let alone executed.